Little House on the Prairie: The Legacy of Laura Ingalls Wilder: Bonus features

 Expanding on the subject material covered in the documentary, five DVD bonus features provide additional information relating to Laura Ingalls Wilder, her world, and the making of The Legacy of Laura Ingalls Wilder.
 The bonus features are divided into two categories: Laura’s World and Behind the Scenes.

 Laura's World

 Native Americans & African Americans: Scholars and historians discuss the relationship between Native Americans and African Americans in the real and fictional worlds in which Laura Ingalls Wilder and the characters in her books grew up.

 Harvey Dunn: American Artist: A Look at the Life of Harvey Dunn, a South Dakota-born artist known for his paintings inspired by a love of the prairie.
 Laura Ingalls Wilder, a contemporary of Harvey Dunn, kept one of his paintings above her writing desk.

 The Morgan Horse: The versatile Morgan horse appears throughout the Little House on the Prairie books.
-This distinctive breed of horse could be used as both a show horse and for general labor—qualities much appreciated by their owners.
+The breed has been used for both show and general work, reflecting its adaptability and range of uses.